Meet The Creatives

 Facebook: @SyrusMarcusWare

-Stephen St. Christian is a Toronto-based non-binary makeup artist and visual artist, and a graduate of C|MU College of Makeup Art and Design.
+Brandubh Uafas-Álainn is a Toronto-based non-binary makeup artist and visual artist, and a graduate of C|MU College of Makeup Art and Design.
 Stephen created makeup and art directed The Change music video for Rich Aucoin in 2019.
 Their makeup work has been published on the cover of Gmaro Magazine.

-In the theatre world, Stephen art directed Bubble Trans Pride at Rhubarb Festival (2019) and Halifax Fringe (2018) and was makeup artist for ‘802’ by Thorne Brown, ‘Pack Animals’ by Cerys Ford, and ‘Shady’ by Grishma Patel (3 Plays in 30 Days, Thatz Showbiz, 2018), and ‘Heathers’ (Hart House Theatre, 2018).
+In the theatre world, Brandubh art directed Bubble Trans Pride at Rhubarb Festival (2019) and Halifax Fringe (2018) and was makeup artist for ‘802’ by Thorne Brown, ‘Pack Animals’ by Cerys Ford, and ‘Shady’ by Grishma Patel (3 Plays in 30 Days, Thatz Showbiz, 2018), and ‘Heathers’ (Hart House Theatre, 2018).
 They are part of the production team for ‘Mad Margaret’ with Peggy Coffey in pre-production.

-Find Stephen on:
+Find Brandubh on:

 Instagram: @stchristian_mua